adam-bcit/user-documentation-adam-kenny/docs/step2_delete_scene.md

-# ✅ Step 2: Delete the Default Cube
+# ✅ Step 2: Delete Default Scene

 <center>1.
 Hold down **Shift** and click on the light in the scene to select both the default cube and the light.<center>